cityofaustin/digital-services-style-guide/_words/put-your-best-photos-forward.md

 ## Be Genuine and People-Oriented

-* Photos should evoke warmth and be inclusive and diverse.
+* Photos should evoke warmth, be inclusive, and be diverse.

 * Photos should be real and genuine.
 Do not use stock photos, models or over-posed/staged photos.